 Fibromyalgia syndrome is best treated by seeking to correct the root causes of the physical symptoms being presented by the patient.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Scottsdale, Tempe, Chandler, Mesa, Apache Junction, and Queen Creek.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Tempe, Chandler, Mesa, Apache Junction, and Queen Creek.

 What Causes Fibromyalgia?

 Fibromyalgia syndrome is characterized by aching pain and stiffness in soft tissues including muscles, ligaments, and tendons.
 There are areas of great sensitivity called “tender points.”
 Other characteristics may include sleep disturbances, restlessness, numbness in arms and legs, irritable bowel syndrome, chronic fatigue, and headaches.